Taxation of international executives

 Is salary earned from working abroad taxed in Hungary?
 If so, how?

 It is not possible to exclude non-local employment income of resident employees from taxation.
-Resident individuals are obliged to declare their worldwide income regardless the fact wheter their income qualifies as taxable income in Hungary.
+Resident individuals are obliged to declare their worldwide income regardless of whether their income qualifies as taxable income in Hungary.
 Non-resident employees should allocate income between taxable local sources and non-taxable foreign-sources.
 According to the general rule, the foreign income that is taxed abroad must be taken into consideration during the calculation of the tax base but it may be exempted from Hungarian taxation.

 Are investment income and capital gains taxed in Hungary?
 If so, how?

-Foreign and Hungarian-source investment incomes are subject to income tax for tax residents at the flat-tax rate of 15%.
+Foreign and Hungarian-source investment incomes are subject to income tax for tax residents at the flat-tax rate of 15 percent.
 Capital losses under certain circumstances can be counted against the capital gains expenses associated with securities are deductible in the case of capital gains.
-14 percent health care charge is also payable on certain capital gains as long as the employee paid health insurance contribution and/or the already paid healthcare charge does not reach HUF 450,000.
+17.5 percent social tax is also payable on certain capital gains as long as certain incomes earned through the tax year do not reach 24 times of the Hungarian minimum wage.

 Capital gains on the sale of movable property are taxed at 15 percent.
-The first HUF 30,000 should not be paid from the tax liability.
+The first 30,000 Hungarian forint (HUF) should not be paid from the tax liability.

 Dividends and interests are taxed at 15 percent.
-14 percent health care charge is also payable on certain capital gains as long as the employee paid health insurance contribution and/or the already paid healthcare charge does not reach HUF 450,000.
+17.5 percent social tax is also payable on certain dividends as long as certain incomes earned through the tax year do not reach 24 times of the Hungarian minimum wage.

 Rental income is taxed as income from independent activity.
 Certain costs can be deducted from the revenue.